hochimeme/shattered-relics/phase-1.md

 #### Why woodcutting?

 36 Woodcutting is required to do lost city, which can take a while to complete since you're basically locked to a bronze axe.
-It's also a fairly task-dense skill and unlocks an early afk-able if necessary
+It's also a fairly task-dense skill and unlocks an early afk-able if necessary.
+If you choose to skip woodcutting, it just means you can unlock another skill a little earlier.
+I like going with woodcutting though since it opens up a lot of tasks very early on

 #### Why agility?